Meta Quarck-Hammerschlag: City councillor

-Together with her husband, Meta-Quarck was also intensely interested in national politics, during a decade marked by economic auserity and intensifying political polarisation, which after 1929 was increasingly spilling out onto the streets.
+Together with her husband, Meta-Quarck was also intensely interested in national politics, during a decade marked by economic auserity and intensifying political polarisation, which after the Great Depression starting in 1929 was increasingly spilling out onto the streets.
 The situation was reflected in parliament, as voters were seduced by populist politiciams into supporting political extremism, notably during 1932 and 1933.
 Parliament became deadlocked as neither the Communist nor the Nazi Party leaderships would counternance working with the in most cases more moderate democratic political parties (nor with each other).
 In January 1933 the National Socialists were able to use the situation to take power and transform Germany into a one-party dictatorsship.
 SPD councillors, including Meta-Quarck, were suspended from political office on 13 March 1933.
-On 16 June 1933, within a couple of weeks of the installation of Mayor Krebs (who was a committed Hitlerite) in place of Mayor Landmann (who was Jewish), Quarck-Hammerschlag was relieved of her remaining civic offices in respect of public welfare, and by early 1934 she appears to have been persuaded to withdraw from her other philanthropic and campaigning acrtivites.
+On 16 June 1933, within a couple of weeks of the installation of Mayor Krebs (who was a committed Hitlerite) in place of Mayor Landmann (who was Jewish), Quarck-Hammerschlag was relieved of her remaining civic offices in respect of public welfare, and by early 1934 she appears to have been persuaded to withdraw from her other philanthropic and campaigning activities.
 In the meantime, for the second time in her life, Meta Quarck-Hammerschlag, on 21 January 1830 had become a widow, as the consequence of heart failure suffered by her husband following several years of coronary disease.